How to build a business

 4. Know your competitors

-Make your startup stand out from competitors by learning from them.
+Make your startup stand out from competitors by learning from them, a crucial step when figuring out how to build a startup business that can outperform others.
 Find out what it is they do best and do it better.
 Then find out what areas they need improvement in, and do it better.
 It is the greatest insight you could ask for, and if you use it to your advantage customers will want to buy from you.

 Explore their websites, order their products, use their services and find out as much as you can about their customer journey.
 Where are they selling their products?
 How much do they charge?
 How are they marketing to customers, and are their campaigns effective?
 This is all invaluable information that can help you build a successful startup.

 And remember, you always have competition.
 When you have a new and innovative idea it’s easy to think you don’t have any competitors, but even if no-one offers the same solution as you, you will still have indirect competitors.
 Indirect competitors won’t offer the same product or service but they will more than likely fulfil the same customer need.
-So knowing who your indirect competitors are could help you gain a competitive edge, and could help you predict potential sales, market trends and growth opportunities.
+Knowing who your indirect competitors are can give you a competitive edge and is essential when learning how to build a successful startup that anticipates market trends and growth opportunities.

 Check out our free competitor analysis template that will help you determine where you sit within the current market landscape.
 It will help you identify your core competitive advantage, as well as areas of your business that need development or improvement.